Test-Flaky/TSE22/README.md

-This repository contains the dataset of flaky tests for the "A Study of Test Flakiness Across Programming Languages" paper.
+This repository contains the dataset of flaky tests for the "[A Study of Test Flakiness Across Programming Languages](http:/.../A Study of Test Flakiness Across Programming Languages.pdf)"" paper.

 ## Anonymized Dataset

-The anonymous dataset contains 1,291 Issues which were extracted from GitHub through the Script that is stored here.
+The anonymous dataset contains 1,291 Issues which were extracted from GitHub through the Script that is stored [here](https://github.com/Test-Flaky/Flakiness/blob/main/src/Script-flakiness.py).

-This dataset is categorized into causes and the Flaky test solution is stored here.
+This dataset is categorized into causes and the Flaky test solution is stored [here](https://github.com/Test-Flaky/Flakiness/blob/main/data/IssuesGH_Flaky.xlsx).
 These problems involved a total of 325 open source GitHub projects written primarily in four programming languages: Go, Java, JavaScript and Python.

 We classify a number of root causes (473) and solutions (390).

-**This dataset contains the following cause classifications for Flaky Tests:**
+### This dataset contains the following cause classifications for Flaky Tests:

 | Problem | Initials|
 | --- | --- |